zackbatist/open-archaeo/README.md

 + https://github.com/ISAAKiel/r_tutorial_caa_2018
 + https://github.com/ISAAKiel/R-Tutorial_CAA2016
 + https://github.com/ISAAKiel/Mosaic
++ [https://github.com/mpeeples2008/Archaeological-Network-Uncertainty](https://github.com/mpeeples2008/Archaeological-Network-Uncertainty) - R Markdown document associated with the workshop at the Computer Applications and Quantitative Methods in Archaeology Meeting in Atlanta, GA (2017) hosted by Matt Peeples and Tom Brughmans.
+Network Science and Statistical Techniques for Dealing with Uncertainties in Archaeological Datasets.

 ## Lists
 + [archaeology](https://github.com/steko/archaeology) / [steko](https://github.com/steko/) - A directory of GitHub projects by OR for archaeologists